abdelali221/Wii-Network-Profiles-Viewer/README.md

 In this menu there is two types of actions; toggling and going to a submenu.

-You can toggle the options by pressing A, or if you want to go to any of the submenus (Proxy, DNS, IP and wireless) just make sure the cursor has a "+" on it, like shown below :
+You can toggle any of the options by pressing A, or if you want to go to any of the submenus (Proxy, DNS, IP and wireless) just make sure the cursor has a "+" on it, like shown below :

 <img width="195" height="198" alt="image" src="https://github.com/user-attachments/assets/1543d167-5ef2-4a89-9124-26f3c4c1ebdf" />